-Sure, this is tempered by what you can afford, but even within your range, you’re making trade offs about the time it takes to get there, the price, the level of service, the part of the city/region, etc. Each trade off is going to make some people happy and others disappointed, so what criteria are you using for those trade-offs.
+Sure, this is impacted by what you can afford, but even within your range, you’re making trade-offs about the time it takes to get there, the price, the level of service and where in the city and region you locate.
+Each trade-off makes some people happy and others disappointed, so what criteria are you using for those trade-offs?
 These are not random choices, so be disciplined about it.

-In the end, both employees and members will be using the annual meeting to make some judgments about you value and what you don’t.
+In the end, both employees and members will use the annual meeting to make some judgments about what you value and what you don’t.
 Choose wisely.